-Health Minister reviews dry run preparations for Covid vaccination
+‘Just like elections’: Health Minister reviews dry run preparations for Covid vaccination

 New Delhi, Jan 01: Union Health Minister Harsh Vardhan on Friday said preparation for the dry run of coronavirus vaccination is in the final stage and the infrastructure is ready.